Phil Caira

-Philip Mario Caira (24 February 1933 - 15 September 2003) is a British weightlifter who competed at the 1956 Summer Olympics and the 1960 Summer Olympics.
+Philip Mario Caira (24 February 1933 - 15 September 2003) is former weightlifter from Scotland, who competed at the 1956 Summer Olympics and the 1960 Summer Olympics and participated at five Commonwealth Games from 1954 to 1970.

 Biography

 Caira represented the Scottish team at the 1954 British Empire and Commonwealth Games in Vancouver, Canada, where he participated in the light-heavyweight 82.5kg event.

 In 1957 he was selected by Scotland, with wrestlers George Farquhar and George MacKenzie for the Festival of Youth in Moscow, a trip that saw the trio detained in Poland following visa issues.

 He was selected for the 1958 Scottish team for the 1958 British Empire and Commonwealth Games in Cardiff, Wales, where he competed in the light-heavyweight event and won the gold medal.

+Caira was now training out of and running his own facility called the Phil Caira Physical School of Training in Kirkcaldy.
+Four years later, he represented the 1962 Scottish Team for the third time at the Commonwealth Games.
+This time at the 1962 British Empire and Commonwealth Games in Perth, Australia, participating in the light-heavyweight event, and successfully defended his Commonwealth Games title by winning gold again.

+A fourth Games appearance ensued when he represented the Scotland team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where he participated in 82.5kg light-heavyweight category.